superdriift/challenge-2-portfolio/README.md

 # Portfolio Challenge
-Foobar is a Python library for dealing with word pluralization.
+The challenge is to create a webpage that displays a Portfolio.
 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
 ```bash